anitvam/pps-bunny/README.md

 # pps-bunny
 `pps-bunny` is a simulator of the bunny population.
 With a game-like interface it is possible to interfere with the normal reproduction of the population.
 This project is developed for academic purposes for the course `Paradigmi di Programmazione e Sviluppo` of `University of Bologna` under the academic year 2020/2021.

+The project is inspired by the following simulator: https://phet.colorado.edu/en/simulation/natural-selection.

 ## Requirements
 The following dependencies are required to play `pps-bunny`:
 - SBT v1.5.5 - Build tool required to execute the source code or tests